 THCV vs. THC: What’s The Difference?

 Despite being so close in name and chemical composition, THCV behaves in a different manner than THC.
 THC is famous because of the psychoactive, or “high,” feeling you get after consumption.
 This effect is achieved by activating the CB1 receptors in your brain.
 THCV is non-intoxicating and does not produce a “high.”
-In fact, THCV can actually block the CB1 receptor and has been shown to counteract some of THC’s effects in research using mice2.
+THCV can block the CB1 receptor and has been shown to counteract some of THC’s effects in research using mice2

 Research into THCV’s possible benefits is still in its infancy, but momentum appears to be building.
 Let’s take a look at some of the research on THCV.